 Thankfully, there are funding options that can help you.

 What is NEF?

-NEF stands for Nursery Entitlement Funding and is a government scheme which allows Tommies to offer free nursery places during school term time.
+NEF (Nursery Entitlement Funding) is a government scheme which allows Tommies to offer funded nursery places during school term time.

 How to access NEF